CampbellCrowley/SpikeyBot-Discord/README.md

 - reboot (Triggers a graceful shutdown of the entire bot.
 Assumes the parent process will restart automatically)
 - reload (Gracefully unloads all sub-modules, and re-loads and initializes them)
 - record (Record audio in a voice channel.
 Mention people to only record specific people.)
+- perms (Sends a message with the bitfields of all permissions, as well as the sender's and the bot's permissions for the guild and channel)

 # Events
 - Added to guild